 Step 4: Create the Zero Trust Policy

-Zero Trust policy consists of allow rules—rules that allow only authorized users to access specific resources using the specified applications at the right time in the right places.
+Zero Trust policy consists of whitelist rules—rules that allow only authorized users to access specific resources using the specified applications at the right time in the right places.
 If traffic doesn’t match a rule, the firewall automatically blocks the traffic.
 This is important because:

 - It’s much easier to know the applications you want to allow to support your business than to take on the never-ending task of identifying and blocking all the applications you don’t want to allow.